andriescoetsee/bayes_ctr_simulation/README.md

-# Using Bayes posterior analysis to simulate digital marketing click rate
+# Bayes posterior analysis to simulate digital marketing click rate

-To see HTML version click here
+To see HTML version click here (./Digital Marketing Simulation.html)

 To see Jupyter notebook see here.